berteh/ScribusGenerator/README.md

 [![Scribus Generator how to - high quality pdf generation](pic/screencast.png)](https://www.youtube.com/watch/kMsRn38TOiQ)

+How to install Scribus Generator ?

 [Download](https://github.com/berteh/ScribusGenerator/archive/master.zip) the script and uncompress it anywhere on the local machine.
 It can be placed with the standard extension scripts.
 On Windows platform this location would be ``SCRIBUS_INSTALL_DIRECTORY\share\scripts\``, on Ubuntu ``/usr/share/scribus/scripts/``.

 **Scribus Generator** can then be started by choosing the script (``ScribusGenerator.py``) within the dialog: _«Scribus → Script → Execute Script»_, or from the [command line](#running-scribus-generator-from-the-command-line).

+The graphical interface of Scribus Generator requires Tkinter to be installed in your Python setup.
+There is no extra dependency to run it from the [command line](#running-scribus-generator-from-the-command-line).

 What about Scribus?